akhilnayak0206/GoT-Battle-Web-App/README.md

-# Game Of Thrones Web App
+# Game Of Thrones Battle Web App

 This is a **MERN** project hosted with the help of **heroku**.
 This is a website to search for battles based on location, then search for for the battle and then see who won or lost and then get full details of that battle.